 Step 4: Calculate your Business Earning

 If you have not made a profit and loss account.
-You can compare your expenses and your incomes.
-If your incomes are more than your expenses, it will be your net profit.
+You can compare your expenses and your income.
+If your income is more than your expenses, it will be your net profit.
 That will be transferred to the liability side of the balance sheet.
 You should only deduct expenses whose benefits, you have obtained in one year.

 Step 5: Calculate Business’s Liabilities